 Main project features: Evaluation of three health sector programmes (FONSALUD, FED, VOZJOVEN).
 Position held: Consultant (international team member) contracted by FCG International, a Finnish consultancy group.

 Activities: Conduct of end of programmes evaluation (my focus was on the Gender Equity and SRHR Fund - FED)

-In 2010 and 2011, the Policy and Operations Evaluation of The Netherlands Ministry of Foreign Affairs (IOB) carried out a series of impact evaluations in the field of sexual and reproductive health and rights (SRHR).
+In 2010 and 2011, the Policy and Operations Evaluation Department of the Netherlands Ministry of Foreign Affairs (IOB) carried out a series of impact evaluations in the field of sexual and reproductive health and rights (SRHR).

 The studies aimed at identifying the relevance, effectiveness and efficiency of the Dutch contribution in Nicaragua, Mali, Bangladesh, Ghana and Tanzania.
 I formed part of the research team in Nicaragua during both phases of the study.
 Subject of the evaluation: the programme to prevent cervical cancer, implemented by NGO Ixchen and the Ministry of Health - a programme financially supported by the Dutch Embassy in Nicaragua.

 Location: The Netherlands